root-project/root/tree/ntuple/v7/doc/specifications.md

 The type can be interpreted as the sign bit of the size, i.e. negative sizes indicate list frames.

 _Reserved, Number of items_: Only used for list frames to indicate the length of the list in the frame payload.
-The reseved bits might be used in a future format versions.
+The reserved bits might be used in a future format versions.

 File format readers should use the size provided in the frame to seek to the data that follows a frame instead of summing up the sizes of the elements in the frame.